Henri Marteau: Life and career

-He was then engaged in teaching, and for a time was professor of the violin at Geneva Conservatoire.
-On the death of Joseph Joachim in 1907, Marteau was called to the Berlin University of the Arts, where he became head of the violin department.
-During World War I he was expelled from Germany.
-The Germans accused him of being a French spy, while the French accused him of being a German spy, so he had to avoid both countries.
-Instead he moved to Sweden, where he became a citizen in 1915.

-Marteau was long an advocate of chamber music.
-On 13 April 1894, for example, he, pianist Ami Lauchame, a violist named Koert, and a cellist named Hegner were reported to have given their second invitation chamber music concert in New York, performing works of Camille Saint-Saëns and Gabriel Fauré; a third concert was scheduled for the following week.
+Marteau was an advocate of chamber music.
+On 13 April 1894, he, pianist Ami Lauchame, a violist named Koert, and a cellist named Hegner were reported to have given their second invitation chamber music concert in New York, performing works of Camille Saint-Saëns and Gabriel Fauré; a third concert was scheduled for the following week.
 By 1906, Marteau was leading a string quartet that broke up in a dispute over a work by Max Reger.
 In Berlin, he formed another string quartet with his student Licco Amar as second violinist and Hugo Becker as cellist; later, Becker's student George Georgescu would take over the cello position.

-Marteau composed a cantata for soprano, chorus and orchestra, entitled La voix de Jeanne d'Arc.

-He died in Lichtenberg, Bavaria at the age of 60.
+Marteau died of pneumonia on his estate in Lichtenberg, Bavaria, at the age of 60.

-In order to revitalize the name and works of Marteau, the Hofer Symphoniker organize the International Violin Competition Henri Marteau.
-The event takes place every three years at Marteau house in Lichtenberg and at the Freiheitshalle in Hof, Bavaria.